explosion/spacy-course/chapters/en/slides/chapter3_03_extension-attributes.md

 Span.set_extension("has_color", default=False)
 ```

-Notes: Custom attributes let you add any meta data to Docs, Tokens and Spans.
+Notes: Custom attributes let you add any meta data to docs, tokens and spans.
 The data can be added once, or it can be computed dynamically.

-Custom attributes are available via the dot-underscore property.
-This makes it
+Custom attributes are available via the `._` (dot underscore) property.
+This
-clear that they were added by the user, and not built into spaCy, like token dot
+makes it clear that they were added by the user, and not built into spaCy, like
-text.
+`token.text`.

-Attributes need to be registered on the global Doc, Token and Span classes you
+Attributes need to be registered on the global `Doc`, `Token` and `Span` classes
-can import from spacy dot tokens.
+you can import from `spacy.tokens`.
 You've already worked with those in the
 previous chapters.
-To register a custom attribute on the Doc, Token or Span, you
+To register a custom attribute on the `Doc`, `Token` and
-can use the set extension method.
+`Span`, you can use the `set_extension` method.

 The first argument is the attribute name.
 Keyword arguments let you define how
 the value should be computed.
 In this case, it has a default value and can be